nowayqq/cnn-for-images/README.md

 To run example1.py you need to download 'images' folder and example1.py and run this in cmd by 'python example1.py'

-To run example2.py you need to download example2.py, create 'your_images' folder put images there and name them 'img0', 'img1', 'img2', etc, run this in cmd by 'python example2.py'
+To run example2.py you need to download example2.py, create 'your_images' folder put **DIFFERENT** images there, run this in cmd by 'python example2.py'

 Note: The .jpg is only acceptable format for images